Duration: 6 Days / 5 Nights From £750

 View Craig's Profile

 All you need to know about your trip, this essential document is a must for all adventures.Download Itinerary

 This self-guided cycling holiday explores the beautiful Cairngorms National Park.
 Enjoying a combination of loop rides and point to point rides (with luggage transferred for you), you’ll discover the highlights of this region of the Highlands, as you cycle on quiet roads through outstanding scenery.
 In your free time, explore the local villages, nearby distilleries and a range of other local attractions.
 Each night, stay in carefully selected small hotels and guest houses, which reflect the character of this region.

 Covering 15-25 miles per day, you’ll enjoy the rolling scenery as you gaze up at some of the highest mountains in Scotland.
 On most days, there is an option to shorten the planned ride.
 We also provide options to extend the ride each day if you prefer a longer ride.

-Included in the price, you’ll love riding on our fantastic Trek bikes, perfectly suited for this kind of riding.
+For those who wish to avail of our bike hire, you’ll love riding on our fantastic Trek bikes, perfectly suited for this kind of riding.
 Each bike comes fitted with a GPS unit, pre-loaded with each day’s routes, as well as all of the essential equipment you may need.
 For those of you seeking an easier ride, our Trek E-bikes are also available as small upgrade cost.
 All of our bikes are serviced before your trip, and you’ll benefit from having the bike fitted for you at the start of the trip, for a comfier ride.